-The UK, Germany and Spain also celebrated the milestone as individual nations with renewables overtaking fossil fuels in each specifically as well as the UK enjoying its greenest year ever.
+The UK, Germany and Spain also celebrated this milestone as individual nations with renewables overtaking fossil fuels, as well as the UK enjoying its greenest year ever.

-Despite the growth in the use of renewables, it still remains slow in terms of the targets that are ahead.
-Wind and solar generation must nearly triple if Europe is to reach its 55% greenhouse gas reductions by the aim of 2030 and hit climate neutrality by 2050.
+Despite the growth in the use of renewables, it still remains slow in terms of the targets that are still to reach.
+Wind and solar generation need to almost triple if Europe is to reach its 55% greenhouse gas reductions by the aim of 2030 and hit climate neutrality by 2050.

-In order to achieve this Ember states that Europe will need to add 100TWH (terawatt hours) of renewable generation each year to achieve it 2030 target, which would be nearly twice as much each year as the amount added in 2020.
+In order to achieve this, Ember states that Europe will need to add 100TWH (terawatt hours) of renewable generation each year to achieve its 2030 target, which would be nearly twice as much each year as the amount added in 2020.